 If their AGI (Adjusted Gross Income) is $30,000, the poverty guideline for a single person is $11,490.
 That means their student loan payment would be 30,000 – 17,235 = 12,765.
 The payment would be $159 per month regardless of the magnitude of their federal student loan balance.

-It appears that under this new regulation if the loan holder made the new monthly payment for the same nine months they would get all the benefits of the rehabilitation program.
+It appears that under this new regulation if the loan holder made five qualifying monthly payments they would get all the benefits of the rehabilitation program.
 That’s a big positive change for struggling consumers.

 The Department of Education says the change is being made to “reduce the burden on defaulted borrowers who are attempting to rehabilitate their loans.”
 They hope this will possibly increase the percentage of defaulted borrowers that complete the rehabilitation process and fully repay their loans.